 Unfortunately, neither team could declare themselves the winner as the score was 0-0.

 #11 Kelvin Scale Temperature Measurement

 The Kelvin Scale was invented by Belfast-born born mathematician and physicist William Thomson.
-After moving to Glasgow as a child, he attended the university from the age of 10.
+After moving to Glasgow as a child, he attended the university from age 10.
 Later in life, he was dubbed the Baron of Kelvin in honor of his achievements.
-The name ‘Kelvin’ was after the River Kelvin, which runs past that first university he attended in Glasgow before studying Cambridge and Paris Universities.
+The name ‘Kelvin’ was after the River Kelvin, which runs past the first university he attended in Glasgow before studying at Cambridge and Paris Universities.